Robinhood Review: Is Robinhood the Best Trading App?

 - Research and technical analysis tool options could be better.
 The few available require a paid subscription.

-- No mutual funds or retirement accounts are available.
+- No mutual funds accounts are available.

 - Robinhood Gold opens up research tools for $5 per month, but many brokerages offer those for free.